c4n/debias_thaiword2vec/README.md

 # Debiasing Thai Word2Vec
 Reimplementation of "Man is to Computer Programmer as Woman is to Homemaker?
-Debiasing Word Embeddings" by Tolga et al. on Thai word embeddings
+Debiasing Word Embeddings" by Bolukbasi et al. on Thai word embeddings
 * Analyze Thai word2vec on TLTK (or new word2vec trained with standard algo.)
 * Identify biases
 * reduce biases